noelg-cj/Hora-Project-Manager/readme.md

-<h1>Welcome to Hora!</h1>
+<h2>Welcome to Hora!</h2>

-Hora is a Project Management desktop application powered by electron js
+Hora is a Project Management desktop application powered by electron js.